ByteBeamer/ByteBeamer/README.md

 - 👋 Hi, I’m @ByteBeamer
-- I’m interested in game development (specifically a 3D one)
-- I also enjoy making minecraft mods!
-- I'm currently working on a horror game!
+- I’m a web developer with knowledge in many languages such as HTMl, CSS, Node.js, Python, Java, JavaScript, C# and C++.
+- I'll also make the occasional Minecraft mod.
+- I'm still learning node.js and all I can say is that auth is a pain.
+Good luck programming!
 <!---
 ByteBeamer/ByteBeamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.